sandialabs/Spitfire/docs/source/combustion.rst

 =================

 This section details the theory behind Spitfire's combustion modeling capabilities.
-We present the governing equations for homogeneous reactors and non-premixed flamelets along with the underlying reaction rate laws and thermodynamic property models.
+We present the governing equations for homogeneous reactors and non-premixed flamelets, techniques for building tabulated chemistry models, and supported reaction rate laws and thermodynamic property models.

 Governing Equations for Homogeneous Reactors